 Ralph Copeland relied on his own experience as an industrial project manager when vetting shops to restore his family’s 1988 Cadillac DeVille.
 The shop he chose provided a detailed, written, yearlong project plan.
 If the restorer told him the job would take three months or the process description was too vague, Copeland says he would’ve walked away.
 “I knew that delivering a complex product to a certain specification took planning, process and time.
 My shop demonstrated that they understood this too.”

-What projects have you completed that are
+What projects have you completed that are similar to mine?

 Portfolio pictures on a website aren’t enough.
 Ask for details about the project and request customer references for restorations similar to the one you’re planning.
 “Once you find out, talk to the owners of those cars about their experience,” says Case.